alphagov/govuk-design-system/src/community/roadmap/index.md

 We plan to:

 - [drop support for Ruby Sass and LibSass](https://github.com/alphagov/govuk-frontend/issues/2637) and [migrate to the Sass module system](https://github.com/alphagov/govuk-frontend/issues/1791)
-- explore how the [accessibile autocomplete component](https://github.com/alphagov/accessible-autocomplete) could be added to the GOV.UK Design System
+- explore how the [accessible autocomplete component](https://github.com/alphagov/accessible-autocomplete) could be added to the GOV.UK Design System
 - provide conventions, configs, tools and code to help users build things on top of GOV.UK Frontend